ÏòÈÕ¿ûÊÓƵ

-Provost Kimo Ah Yun will provide funding during the 2023-2024 academic year (mid-August to mid-May) to support two Provost Fellows to work on important university initiatives.
+Provost Kimo Ah Yun provided funding during the 2023-2024 academic year (mid-August to mid-May) to support two Provost Fellows to work on important university initiatives.

-The Office of the Provost will provide funding for a related workshop/conference (up to $2,500) as well as a $2,500 stipend for the year.
+The Office of the Provost provided funding for a related workshop/conference (up to $2,500) as well as a $2,500 stipend for the year.
 Provost Fellows will work roughly 3-4 hours per week over the academic year.

 In addition to working on an important university initiative, Provost Fellows will have the opportunity to attend a workshop or conference related to their projects and agreed upon with his/her project supervisor, meet on a regular basis with a member of the provost's staff whose area is connected to or oversees the initiative, pursue select leadership development opportunities, and interact with the Academic Deans' Council/Provost's Cabinet.